-If you want to deep clean your dog after a hike but don’t have enough time, energy or just simply don’t want to dry out your delicate dog’s skin you can use Dry Clean Dog, a great solution for a dog who needs sprucing up.
+If you want to deep clean your dog after a hike but don’t have enough time, energy or just simply don’t want to dry out your delicate dog’s skin you can use a dry shampoo like Dry Clean Dog, a great solution for a dog who needs sprucing up.

 2. Supplement the dog’s food with a little coconut or fish oil.

 These act as natural anti-inflammatory agents from the inside and can provide some relief via general body health.
 Your favorite local natural pet market can recommend a great supplement to add the benefits of rich Omega 3 fatty acids.